Researching how to copyright a book is a smart move as a modern author, and one you shouldn't shy away from – even if it sounds legally complex.

 Any perceived slight of any individual or organization is purely unintentional.”

-Your digital book (eBook) does not require an ISBN, but many publishers include an ISBN anyway, in order to be able to publish with self-publishing companies outside of Amazon.
+Your digital book (eBook) does not require an ISBN, but many publishers include an ISBN anyway, in order to publish with self-publishing companies outside of Amazon.
 This prevents multiple ISBNs being issued to one book.

 While this is an optional step, it may be important to include if you are looking to grow your email list or capture leads from your book.